Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Exam tip: MFA reduces the chance that a stolen password alone gives an attacker access.

+Unexpected MFA prompts are suspicious.
+The correct user behavior is to deny the prompt if possible and report it.
+Approving an MFA prompt you did not initiate can give an attacker access.

+Phishing-resistant MFA is stronger because it is designed to resist fake sign-in pages and token theft.
+Passkeys/FIDO2, Windows Hello for Business, and certificate-based authentication are stronger than SMS codes or simple push approvals.

 ### Business Processes Attackers Target

 Attackers target business processes that move money, data, access, or trust.
 Examples: